TrellixVulnTeam/swahilipython_SCMU/Doc/library/trace.rst

 Command-Line Usage
 ------------------

-The :mod:`trace` module can be invoked from the command line.
+The :mod:`trace` module can be invoked kutoka the command line.
 It can be as simple as ::

    python -m trace --count -C . somefile.py ...